pereira-a/SKAdmin/README.md

 4. Create a directory named "skadmin_saves" or with the name you use in Config.settings.saves_directory.
 This directory has to be create as a subdirectory of server-data.
 4. Restart or start your server.

+# Config
+The following featured are all configured in sv_config.lua file.

+## Directory Name
+To change the name of the save directory change the value of Config.settings.saves_directory

+## Admin List File
+To change the name of this file change the value of Config.settings.banlist_file

+## Event Chat Messages & Event Console Messages
+You can turn on and off this in Config.settings.event_messages and Config.settings.event_messages_console, respectively.
+To turn of use the nil value.
+To turn on use the value 1

 # Notes
 1. Is extremely important to create skadmin_saves directory.
 You can change then name of the folder and files in Config.settings.saves_directory